Sortix volatile manual

 The socket can be disconnected by connecting to a socket address

-with the family value set to AF_UNSPEC
+with the family value set to AF_UNSPEC, which resets

 the remote address and port (if set), and otherwise has no effect.